Sombrerito Creek

-Sombrerillito Creek is a small stream of water located in Webb County, Texas which runs through Laredo, Texas.
+Sombrerito Creek, also known as Sombreretillo Creek, is a small stream of water located in Webb County, Texas which runs through Laredo.
 The creek is formed 13 mi north of Laredo and runs southwest for 16 mi until connecting to the Rio Grande.
-Sombrerillito Creek was dammed in northwest Laredo to form Sombrerillito Creek Lake, the third largest lake in Laredo.
+Sombrerito Creek was dammed north of Laredo to form Middle Pasture Lake.
 The terrain surrounding the creek is mostly clay and sandy loams.
 The vegetation surrounding the creek is mostly made up of mesquite, cacti, chaparral, hardwoods and grasses.
-Sombrerillito Creek crosses one major highway in Laredo, Texas among them are: Farm to Market Road 1472.
+Sombrerito Creek crosses one major highway in Laredo, Texas: Farm to Market Road 1472.